nkhlwakade/nkhlwakade.github.io/neighborhoodMap/README.md

 ##How to run this application
 Simply visit the given link to see the live version : [Click Here](https://nkhlwakade.github.io/neighborhoodMap)

+###OR

+1. Download or Clone the repository from GitHub on your computer.
+2. Open index.html in any browser.

 ## Libraries, frameworks and APIs used
 1. Knockout JS
 2. Google Maps